DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/04_ereading_technologies.md

 ###Ereaders
 Ereaders became widely known with the introduction of the Amazon Kindle in 2007.
 Ereaders differ from tablets in the way that they are only suitable for reading books, are relatively cheap and have monochrome displays.
 An important characteristic of the ereader is the use of *electronic paper* (epaper), a so-called electrophoretic screen.
 Electronic paper is designed to mimic the characteristics of paper as closely as possible and is relatively low in energy consumption.
 The current generation of epaper is incapable of rendering complex motion, so animations and videos are impossible to use.

-Both Amazon and Barnes & Noble also offer more expensive models, Kindle Fire (and Kindle Fire HD) and NOOK Tablet (and NOOK HD+) respectively.
+Both Amazon and Barnes & Noble also offer more expensive models, Fire (and Fire HD) <!--- Amazon has just dropped the name "Kindle" for its "Fire" readers, Florian -->and NOOK Tablet (and NOOK HD+) respectively.
 These models are not really ereaders anymore, but fully-fledged, small sized tablets.
 These models do not use epaper, but instead work with color LED screens with backlight – a standard component of tablets such as iPad and Galaxy Tab.
 Often these tablets use a version of the Android operating system as its core, in contrast to the classic monochromatic ereaders using their own operating system built on a version of Linux.
 The Samsung Galaxy Note and Apple iPad mini can be seen as an answer to the smaller sized tablets.

 Because of the lack of a color screen the current generation of ereaders is best suited for text-based publications, i.e. research publications, etc.